Kinta Valley: Geographic definition

+The Kinta Valley Conurbation is officially known as Ipoh-Seri Iskandar-Lumut Development Promotion Zone (Zon Promosi Pembangunan Ipoh-Seri Iskandar-Lumut) in the fourth National Physical Plan (NPP-4).
+Centred in the city of Ipoh, the metropolitan area spans all of Batu Gajah and Kampar, as well as parts of Kuala Kangsar, Perak Tengah and Manjung municipalities.
+As of 2020, Kinta Valley had a population of 1.28 million, making it the fourth largest metropolitan area in Malaysia.

 History

 The Kinta Valley was occupied for thousands of years by the ancestors of the Orang Asli.
 Prehistoric remains include the Tambun rock art.
 The Kinta Valley has been visited for tin by Indian traders since ancient times.
 Buddhist bronze artefacts have been excavated in Kinta in 1931.

 Mining

 Early mining methods

 An early method of indigenous mining was the Lombong Siam, meaning Siamese mines.
 Malay miners used ground sluicing or the lampan method by cutting ditches from the nearest river.
 In the nineteenth century, Mandailing migrants from Sumatra were observed using the tabuk mine, which is an excavated pit from which water is removed by cantilevered baskets.

 Chinese mining

 The first tin rush to Kinta lasted from 1884 to 1889 where new land was taken up by Chinese miners using labour-intensive methods.
 Hailing from the farmlands of Guangdong, the Chinese mining workers at first used agricultural implements such as hoes, rakes and baskets to excavate the earth.
 The Chinese also introduced the water wheel to dewater the mines.
 The second tin rush lasted from 1889 to 1895, and was characterised by small gangs of tributers using the wooden sluice box (lanchut kechil).
 Around the turn of the twentieth century, two of the most famous large Chinese mines were the Tambun Mines, owned by Leong Fee, and Tronoh Mines, owned by Foo Choo Choon.
 There were many successful Chinese miners too like Eu Tong Sen, Chop Thai Lee, Chung Thye Phin, Au Moh Yi, Yau Tet Shin, Khi Ho Nin, Shak Yin Fuk, Lam Look Ing and Aw Kong.
 Up till the late twentieth century, Chinese women miners could be commonly observed panning tin with wooden trays (dulang) from stream-beds and tailing dumps of tin mines.